commschamp/cc_tutorial/tutorials/tutorial6/README.md

 documentation contains a detailed description of various available dispatch functionalities and their implications.

+In short, there are 3 ways to dispatch:
+- **Polymorphic** - If the message does **NOT** provide polymorphic dispatch, the independent polymorphic (with virtual functions) dispatch tables are created and used used.
+Depending on how sparce the message IDs are the runtime complexity of this approach can be either **O(1)** or **O(log(n))**.
+- **Static Binary Search** - The generated dispatch code is equivalent of having multiple folded `if` comparison statements to find the right type to downcast the message object to.
+  The runtime complexity is always **O(log(n))**.
+- **Linear Switch** - Implemented as a sequence of folded `switch` statements.
+It heavily depends on the compiler's optimizations.
+It has been noticed that only **clang** of quite advanced versions is smart enough to unfold it and create **O(1)** dispatch tables.
+  All other major compilers implement it as a sequence of simple comparisons which result in **O(n)** runtime complexity.
+Hence using this type of dispatch is really not recommended.

 The [comms::processAllWithDispatch()](https://arobenko.github.io/comms_doc/process_8h.html)
 function calls [comms::dispatchMsg()](https://arobenko.github.io/comms_doc/dispatch_8h.html)
 (defined in [comms/dispatch.h](https://arobenko.github.io/comms_doc/dispatch_8h.html))